-Statkraft aims to create value for society, while minimising the environmental impact.
+Through its global activities and operations, Statkraft aims to create value for society, the environment, and the company.
+Acting responsibly is one of the core values of the company.
 At the same time, Statkraft recognises that this ambition may also give rise to dilemmas.
-The company seeks to understand and manage such dilemmas through a risk-based approach, carefully balancing various needs, and embedding such considerations into the company's business processes.
-Statkraft's sustainability ambitions and principles are reflected in 'The Statkraft Way'; the management system which sets the direction for the company's business processes.
+The company seeks to understand and manage such dilemmas through a risk-based approach, carefully balancing various needs, and embedding such considerations into Statkraft's business processes.
+With all business activities, Statkraft takes a precautionary approach to environmental matters.
+This means that Statkraft conducts risk assessments and implements mitigating actions where needed

-Key sustainability performance in 2022 include:
+Key sustainability performance in 2023 include:

-- Operation of Banja hydropower plant 72 MW installed capacity of renewable energy - Operation of Moglice HPP plant 197 MW installed capacity of renewable energy - Statkraft has continued to identify and assess potential adverse impacts on human and labour rights in Statkraft's supply chains, including continued discussions with strategic suppliers - Statkraft aims to develop a more diverse and inclusive (D&I) workplace and has established three KPIs (key performance indicators) to promote and ensure long-term value creation.
-In 2022, key improvement measures have included building D&I competence and awareness in the organisation, integrating D&I in the recruitment process and establishing a governance structure for follow-up and reporting - Continued high focus towards health, safety, security and environment (HSSE) through implementing the 'Powered by care' program - Continued focus on anti-corruption and business ethics with quarterly dilemma discussions, trainings and e-learning programme for all employees - Support to the community of Kodër Zgjupë village in Banja HPP area with 28 new residences, to mitigate residential risks in this area
+- Operation of Banja hydropower plant 72 MW installed capacity of renewable energy - Operation of Moglice HPP plant 197 MW installed capacity of renewable energy - · Started development of PS Moglice Extension Project - Statkraft has continued to identify and assess potential adverse impacts on human and labour rights in Statkraft's supply chains, including continued discussions with strategic suppliers - Statkraft aims to develop a more diverse and inclusive (D&I) workplace and has established three KPIs (key performance indicators) to promote and ensure long-term value creation.
+In 2023, key improvement measures have included building D&I competence and awareness in the organisation, integrating D&I in the recruitment process and establishing a governance structure for follow-up and reporting - Continued high focus towards health, safety, security and environment (HSSE) through implementing the 'Powered by care' program - Continued focus on anti-corruption and business ethics with quarterly dilemma discussions, trainings and e-learning programme for all employees